-- 1. Tap ships on list to toggle highlight (blue for allies, red for axis). - 2.
-Tap an adjacent zone (large blue circles) to move highlighted ships into it. - 3.
+- 1. LEFT CLICK ships on list to toggle highlight (blue for Allies, red for Axis). - 2.
+LEFT CLICK an adjacent zone (blue circles) to move highlighted ships into it. - 3.
 Adjacent zone now becomes the managed zone and ships are moved into it.